jerek/Insight/Insight/ReadMe.txt

 	|Change Log|
 	+==========+

+RELEASE 8 - Thursday, December 20, 2012
+- Improved styling of the experience display beneath the player portrait to use nice number formatting and use colors to distinguish between areas of the text.
+- Use of decimals for large values (e.g. turning 375,218 in to 375.2 K) no longer always uses decimals unless you have the option enabled.
+Without the option it will still use decimals for low shorthand values (e.g. 11,632 to 11.6 K, but 375,218 to 375 K).

 RELEASE 7.2 - Sunday, November 25, 2012
 - Updated to work with WoW patch 5.0.x.
-- Updated some placement adjustments for various classes. (e.g. Monk chi, new Warlock resources, etc)
+- Updated some EXP/TNL placement adjustments for various class resources. (e.g. Monk chi, new Warlock resources, etc)
 - Better formatting for large values.
 - Renamed mod from JDHP to Insight.